U.K. leader asks EU for Brexit extension until June 30

 EU leaders agreed late last month to prolong the Brexit date from March 29 until April 12, unless May could push their mutually agreed divorce deal through Parliament.

-The Europeans would prefer that Britain don't take part in the European Parliament elections from May 23-26 if it is going to leave.
+The Europeans would prefer that Britain don't take part in the European Parliament elections if it is going to leave.
 April 12 is the last day for Britain to signal whether it will field candidates.

-Any extension to the deadline will need unanimous approval from the 27 remaining EU nations.
-French President Emmanuel Macron has thus far seemed cautious about giving Britain more time.

 May said in her letter that Britain is reluctantly ready to begin preparations for the European elections if no Brexit deal is reached in the interim.